Skip to main content

 While this is already a functional avatar, we can also add a “blink” sprite to give it a bit more life.
 That’s “static_blink.png”.

 There are other options automatically enabled to give your character some motion.
-These are the “Bouncing” and “Breathing” options.
+These are located in the "Individual Motion" section, under the Talk and Idle tabs.

-While talking, the Bouncing option will move your sprites up and down.
-This can either be driven by the loudness of your voice, or a constant regular bouncing motion.
+The Talking motion is set up to move your sprites up and down while you speak.
+This can either be driven by the loudness of your voice, a constant regular bouncing motion, or just a single bounce each time you start talking.

 Part 2: The audio